-The economics major in Fordham College offers students the opportunity to develop a clear and concise way of analyzing a wide range of issues.
+The economics major at Fordham College offers students the opportunity to develop a clear and concise way of analyzing a wide range of issues.
 The discipline draws from history, philosophy, political science, and mathematics.
 It helps prepare students for a wide array of professional careers.

 - Analytical core with area studies in international economics, development economics, monetary economics, financial economics, economics and law, and public sector economics

 - Prepares students for diverse careers in business, finance, education, and the public sector

 - Emphasis on strong teaching and small class sizes